gcallah/MiscWriting/Charity/ordo.md

 The idea that our loves have a proper ordering, and that we owe our love first to God, then to our family, then to our neighbors, then to those in our region, then to our fellow countryman, and then to all humanity, certainly fits with common sense.
-It also conforms with how most people actually do behave in their lives, rather than in their theorizing.
+It also conforms with how most people actually do behave in their lives (at least in terms of the worldly ordering), rather than in their theorizing.
 I would guess that not a single one of the people hyperventilating over Vance's comment actually worries about the welfare of some child halfway around the world just as much as they do their own child.